aa lite first became interested in crypto in 2013. She has been buying and selling coins for the past six years. She is

 Litecoin (LTC) is often described as "Bitcoin's little brother".
 In many ways, LTC is very similar to BTC, as they are both peer-to-peer "cryptocurrencies".

 Unlike fiat currencies (like the dollar or pound sterling), cryptocurrencies are not controlled by a central bank; the value of the coins derives from the computing power required to create them.

 Despite what many people believe, neither currency is truly anonymous; rather, they are pseudonymous.
 It is difficult, but not impossible, to trace transactions to people.

 It is hardly surprising that LTC is similar to Bitcoin; both currencies are "open source," not copyrighted in any way.
-Ryan Ryhypnol created LTC based on the BTC model, but introduced a few modifications aiming to address several of Bitcoin's problems.
+Ryan Rohypnol created LTC based on the BTC model, but introduced a few modifications aiming to address several of Bitcoin's problems.

 Differences Between Litecoin and Bitcoin